 Dr. Oz had a batch of women who’ve lost weight with hCG injections on the show- one one of them has been keeping off her 55 pound weightloss with hCG for 2 years now!
 They all agreed unanimously that their hunger was nil on the diet and that they’ve had no issue keeping the weight off since.

-Dr. Emma mentioned an interesting point of view regarding why it’s plausible that the hCG hormone could indeed reduce hunger, more so than a placebo.
-She mentioned that nausea during pregnancy is associated with higher levels of hCG, and that taking the much smaller doses of hCG on the diet basically does take the edge off.
+Dr. Emma mentioned an interesting point of view regarding why it’s plausible that the hormone could indeed reduce hunger, more so than a placebo.
+She mentioned that nausea during pregnancy is associated with higher levels of human chorionic gonadotropin, and that taking the much smaller doses of hCG on the diet basically does take the edge off.

 Dr. Oz also mentioned the fact that hCG in pregnancy send signals to the thyroid to produce more thyroid hormone, and profoundly affects a woman’s hormone levels.

 Wow I’m pretty much loving Dr. Emma at this moment- she mentioned something else she noticed in her practice, which is that women who have experienced extreme nausea in pregnancy, sometimes find they experience a slight nauseous feeling on hCG as well (no-where near as elevated and debilating as actually being pregnant though since the levels of the hormone in pregnancy are astronomically higher than the amounts injected for the diet).
 She reiterated that this being the case, dosage of hCG is definitely unique for each patient- something I whole heartedly agree with.